-Charcoal is useful for fashion lifedrawing.
-Drawing with charcoal is a much looser experience than working with pencil since it offers bolder lines that are not intended to be erased.
-It is a good media for loosening up and drawing on larger paper sizes.
+Charcoal is useful for fashion life drawing.
+Drawing with charcoal is a much looser experience than working with a pencil since it offers bolder lines that are not intended to be erased.
+It is a good medium for loosening up and drawing on larger paper sizes.
 Newsprint is well-suited for charcoal, allowing its deeper tonal values to come through.

 Inks were much used in the early 20th century to produce black or colour fashion drawings and they still offer a distinctive colour media choice.
 They can be applied with brushes or nibs and are available in a wide range of colours that can be mixed to produce almost any hue.
 It’s important to differentiate between inks that are water-soluble and waterproof.
 Both can be used to create wash effects, although water-soluble inks tend to sink into the paper and dry to a matt finish.
 Adding water will dilute the ink further and create lighter tones.
 Waterproof Indian inks are popular with some fashion illustrators and can be used to create line and wash effects across a variety of paper surfaces.

 The most widely used paints for colour fashion drawings and fashion illustrations are watercolour and gouache, both of which are water-soluble.
 Watercolour paints are enduringly popular as they offer soft, subtle colour washes and translucent colour effects.
 Watercolours can be mixed with coloured pencils to good effect but should be allowed to dry beforehand.
 It’s best to apply watercolour as a wash without going over it too much as it is not intended to produce an opaque surface.
 Good-quality watercolour paints have been developed to eliminate hard edges.
 Gouache is an opaque watercolour paint and is suitable for laying down a flatter, more even and opaque colour.
 Conversely, it is sometimes watered down but this is not how it should be applied.